 Auditing in Azure SQL Data Warehouse

 SQL Data Warehouse auditing allows you to record events in your database to an audit log in your Azure Storage account.
 Auditing can help you maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate business concerns or suspected security violations.
-SQL Data Warehouse auditing also integrates with Microsoft Power BI for drill-down reporting and analysis.
+SQL Data Warehouse auditing also integrates with Microsoft Power BI for reporting and analysis.

 Auditing tools enable and facilitate adherence to compliance standards but don't guarantee compliance.
 For more information about Azure programs that support standards compliance, see the Azure Trust Center.

 SQL Data Warehouse database auditing allows you to:

 - Retain an audit trail of selected events.
 You can define categories of database actions to be audited.

 - Report on database activity.
 You can use preconfigured reports and a dashboard to get started quickly with activity and event reporting.